nihui/opencv-mobile/README.md

 * The minimal opencv build contains most basic opencv operators and common image processing functions, with some handy additions like keypoint feature extraction and matching, image inpainting and opticalflow estimation.

-* Many computer vision algorithms that reside in dedicated modules are discarded, such as face detection etc. [You could try deep-learning based algorithms with nerual network inference library optimized for mobile.](https://github.com/Tencent/ncnn)
+* Many computer vision algorithms that reside in dedicated modules are discarded, such as face detection etc. [You could try deep-learning based algorithms with neural network inference library optimized for mobile.](https://github.com/Tencent/ncnn)

 * Image IO functions in highgui module, like ```cv::imread``` and ```cv::imwrite```, are re-implemented using [stb](https://github.com/nothings/stb) for smaller code size.
 GUI functions, like ```cv::imshow```, are discarded.